 The 10 series is a general framework, a guideline, as it might be possible that the highest degree of integration is achieved before session 10 or that an extra session is required.

-At the end of each sessions the Rolfer performs specific manipulations designed to stimulate the parasympathetic (rest) nervous system so the client feels calm and grounded before leaving.
-Clients can enjoy their normal daily activities, however it is recommended not to engage in intensive physical activities within approximately 12 to 24 hours after a session.
+At the end of each sessions the Rolfer performs specific manipulations designed to stimulate the parasympathetic (rest) nervous system.
+These allow the client to feel calm and grounded before leaving.
+Clients can enjoy their normal daily activities.
+However it is recommended not to engage in intensive physical activities within approximately 12 to 24 hours after a session.
 Clients may practice gentle physical activities and take time to observe any changes in how they feel in their bodies.

 Completion of the 10 series is not the end of the process as the client can continue to integrate for several months after.
 A new awareness of posture and movement may develop further as the client feels, experience the joy of her full potentialities.

 ”structural Integration is not a closed-end revelation, everything that can be regarded as a revelation is open-ended.”